A Complete Guide to Septic Tanks & Why There May be a Better Solution

 Septic tanks are great if you would like a reliable system to deal with your waste requirements and you don’t mind the inconvenience of having it emptied more often and the potential for bad smells.

-You will find that the main distinction between the two is the overall cleanliness of the effluent and lower maintenance requirements of sewage plants.
+You will find that the main distinction between the two is the overall cleanliness of the affluent and lower maintenance requirements of sewage plants.

 For further advice on your sewage treatment options get in touch with our friendly team at Pumping Solutions.